 With a degree in human resources, you can take on a variety of roles.
 For example, you may serve as a compensation and benefits specialist, using your skills in data analysis to shape an organization's pay structure.
 You may instead choose to work as a labor relations specialist, drafting labor contracts and negotiating with union representatives.

 Leadership positions in this field can be quite lucrative.
 According to the Bureau of Labor Statistics (BLS), human resources managers earned a median salary of $113,300 in 2018, nearly $75,000 more than the median pay for all other occupations.
 Many of these jobs, however, require a master's degree.

 Our ranking of the nation's best online master's degrees in human resources includes detailed information on each program's accreditation, admission standards, course requirements, and financial aid opportunities.

-What Can I Do With a Master's in Human Resources?
+What You Can Do With a Master's in Human Resources

 - Human Resources Managers